For Stanley Tucci, food is like religion — and cancer almost took it away

 On the Sunday dinners his family shared growing up

-On a Sunday, they would make a classic ragu, this came from my father's family and that was meatballs that were fried.
+On a Sunday, they would make a classic ragu.
+This came from my father's family, and that was meatballs that were fried.
 But they're very delicate meatballs and not in any way heavy.
-It's sort of half bread, half meat, but very delicately seasoned, too.
+It's sort of half-bread, half-meat, but very delicately seasoned too.
 And then those are put into the sauce at the last minute.
-It's a meat-based sauce.
-And we will have that with the put in for the last like an hour.
-And then that sauce would have been cooking for a few hours and we would have that as a Sunday meal.
+It's a meat-based sauce. ...
+And then that sauce would have been cooking for a few hours, and we would have that as a Sunday meal.

 On his grandparents, who emigrated from Italy